vagxrth/etherus-client/README.md

 ## Features
 - Utilize the power of Web3 and Ethereum blockchain to enable decentralized funding for campaigns.
 - Empower users to create their crowdfunding campaigns using smart contracts easily.
-Individuals and organizations can set up their campaigns through a user-friendly interface, defining parameters such as funding goals and campaign duration.
+Individuals and organizations can set up campaigns through a user-friendly interface, defining parameters such as funding goals and duration.

 ## Video